Nafeij/Drake-s-and-YaK-s-Unofficial-Fixpack-for-BS2/README.md

 ------------------------------------------------------------------
 INSTALLATION:
-    Just uncompress the .zip in your "../steamapps/common" folder.
-It will ask you to overwrite some files, it's all right!
-The archive comes with backups just in case! (the ones with a .orig extension).
+    Select 'CODE > Download ZIP'.
+Uncompress the zip archive and place the /tbs2 folder in your "../steamapps/common" folder.
+It will ask you to overwrite some files.

 UNINSTALLATION:
     Just delete the files and rename the backups OR verify the integrity of game files in Steam.